Yay – Yet Another Reliable AUR Helper Written In Go

 $ yay -S --noconfirm <package-name>

-To remove unwanted dependencies, use -Cd flag as shown below.
+To remove unwanted dependencies, use -Yc flag as shown below.

 For more details about yay, refer man pages.

-While testing it, I found no issues and really Yay made me YAY!
-Yay is fully functioning and works well.
+As far as I tested, Yay is fully functioning and works well.
 I think I am going to stick with Yay for a while.

 Hope this helps.
 More good stuffs to come.
 Stay tuned!